 The streets started to flood very quickly while we tried to get cover, failing to do so.
 Soaked, cold and scared, we resisted while the hailstorm went on for minutes.
 After this, we had to go back to our room and try to dry our clothes and shoes, to no avail.
 Eventually, we had to go out again and buy new shoes.

 Unusually for me, I didn’t take loads of pictures.
 Instead, I enjoyed the time we had together away from home.
-I did though take photos of our room, which is so pretty that I also wanted to keep it very tidy.
+I did though take photos of our room, which is so pretty that I wanted to keep it tidy.